British Commonwealth and Postcolonial Studies Conference

 Dr. Chris Taylor is an Associate Professor of English and the College at the University of Chicago.
 His first book, Empire of Neglect: The West Indies in the Wake of British Liberalism, was published by Duke University Press in 2018.
 He is currently working on a new book project, entitled The Voluntary Slave: Atlantic Modernity’s Impossible Subject.

 Proposals are accepted electronically at our site: <bcpsconference.org>.

 Notification of acceptance: completed by December 15, 2020.

 NICHOLS GRADUATE AWARD

-The fifth annual Nichols Graduate Award will be given for the best paper presented by a graduate student at the Conference.
+The sixth annual Nichols Graduate Award will be given for the best presentation by a graduate student at the Conference.
 All graduate students registered for and presenting at the conference are eligible to compete.